Curt Swan

 DC Comics hired John Byrne to revamp Superman following the "Crisis on Infinite Earths" crossover event of 1985–1986.
 Curt Swan was dismissed from full-time duties at DC in 1986, but he would continue to contribute work over the next ten years.

-On June 17, 1988, Curt Swan appeared on "The Morning Exchange," a popular Cleveland show on WEWS-TV.
+On June 17, 1988, Curt Swan appeared on "The Morning Exchange" on WEWS-TV in Cleveland.
 The segment was recorded during the International Superman Exposition at the Cleveland Convention Center.
 Swan and Jerry Ordway were interviewed by Lee Jordan and Joel Rose.
 The program also featured Lois Lane actress Noel Neill and Jimmy Olsen actor Jack Larson from Adventures of Superman.

 Curt Swan and Murphy Anderson illustrated the Silver Age versions of Superman and Lex Luthor for the 1991 DC Cosmic Cards series from Impel Marketing.
 In 1992, Swan and Anderson were featured on individual trading cards in the Famous Comic Book Creators series from Eclipse Enterprises.